 Because of many things, Lisbon is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lisbon really has some of the features that families look for when choosing a good community to raise children.
 Is Lisbon perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The overall education level of Lisbon is somewhat higher than in the average US city of 21.84%: 25.70% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Lisbon who are college-educated is somewhat higher than the average US community of 21.84%: 25.70% of adults in Lisbon have at least a bachelor's degree.

 The per capita income in Lisbon in 2022 was $36,950, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $147,800 for a family of four.
 However, Lisbon contains both very wealthy and poor people as well.